gfxfundamentals/webgl-fundamentals/webgl/lessons/webgl-fundamentals.md

     ];
     gl.bufferData(gl.ARRAY_BUFFER, new Float32Array(positions), gl.STATIC_DRAW);

-And after we set which program to use we can set the value for the uniform we created
+And after we set which program to use we can set the value for the uniform we created.
+Use program is like `gl.bindBuffer` above in that it sets the current program.
+After that all the `gl.uniformXXX` functions set uniforms on the current program.

     gl.useProgram(program);